Xalgorithms/general-documentation/docs/data.storage.md

 This document explains the internal data storage of rules and tables.
 It also explains the mechanisms for matching rules against input documents.
-This is related to the (processing pipeline)[pipline.md].
+This is related to the [processing pipeline](pipline.md).

 The [XA Data Fabric](./arch-2.0.md) implements a heterogeneous data storage services layer for optimized storage and query capabilities